rohitgurjar-data/WFP-Supply-Chain-Analytics/WFP-Supply-Chain-Analytics/README.md

 - Examined the relationship between shipment weight and freight cost.
 - Built an interactive dashboard to support logistics decision-making.

-> **Note:** Update these insights if your final analysis identifies specific countries or vendors as top performers.

 ---